wying3/cnf-certification-automation-with-dci/README.md

 As you may have noticed, the `create_container_project` parameter is now set to `true` even when recertifying container projects.
 This is a new change that was recently made.
 The backend will now reject the creation of a container project if it is already in the active state, but the DCI will ignore this and continue with the recertification process.

 ## Automate creation of the Openshift-cnf project for Vendor Validated
-This role will automatically generate an Openshift-cnf certification project when the option `create_cnf_project` is set to `true`.
-The new role reuses some tasks from the `create-certification-project` role, and the associated templates are stored within this role.
-Currently, there are no mandatory parameters that need to be updated in the new role.
+This feature automatically generates an OpenShift-CNF certification project when this option `create_cnf_project` set to `true`.
+The new feature reuses some tasks from the `create-certification-project` role, and the associated templates are stored within this feature.
+Currently, there are no mandatory parameters that need to be updated in the new feature.

-Please note that the role `openshift-cnf` is currently a basic automation setup.
-It will undergo further updates once additional options are available by the backend REST API, such as automatic start/continue parameters for starting `Certify the functionality of your CNF on Red Hat OpenShift` step inside the project.
+Please note that the feature openshift-cnf is currently a basic automation setup.
+It will undergo further updates once additional options are available from the backend REST API, such as `{"certification_level":"Certified"}` parameter for starting the Certify the functionality of your CNF on Red Hat OpenShift step within the project.

 ### Global Variables
 As the new role openshift-cnf reuses some existing tasks, please refer to the description in the `create-certification-project` role for information on the shared global variables.